Lotf Ali Khan: Captivity and death

 Finally, Lotf Ali Khan was betrayed by the ruler of Bam who feared that his brother had fallen into Qajar hands in Kerman.
 Lotf Ali Khan was captured soon after, nearby.
-According to legend, Lotf Ali Khan fought 14 men single-handedly for two full hours before falling.
+According to legend, Lotf Ali Khan took on 14 men single-handedly for two full hours before being overcome.

 The last of the Zand rulers was finally delivered to Agha Mohammad Khan Qajar, who had long waited to exact revenge on his arch-rival.
 "The page of history would be stained by a recital of the indignities offered to the royal captive..."
-It is reported that Lotf Ali Khan was blinded.
-Lotf Ali Khan was imprisoned and tortured in Tehran before being choked to death in the late of 1794.
+It is reported that Lotf Ali Khan was blinded, imprisoned and tortured in Tehran, before being choked to death in the late of 1794.

+According to tradition, Lotf Ali Khan wrote the following poem with his own blood on the walls of his cell;

 Legacy

 The British writer Sir Harford Jones Brydges knew Lotf Ali, whom he called, "the last chivalrous figure among the kings of Persia."
 Brydges writes sadly of Lotf Ali's death, of his "little son" who was castrated, his daughters who were forced to marry "the scum of the earth" and his wife who was dishonoured.

 Accounts of Lotf Ali Khan's personality and behavior depict a person of courage and perseverance who inspired great loyalty among his followers.
 Had he been able to defeat Agha Mohammad Khan, he might have restored his family's dynasty and its good name.
 But a fatal mistake in a pivotal battle effectively ended Lotf Ali Khan's ambitions.
 With his defeat, the 44-year reign of the Zands came to an end and the first chapter in the 131-year Qajar dynasty was written.

-His tomb is in Emamzadeh Zeid in the Old Bazaar of Tehran.
+His tomb is in Emamzadeh Zeyd in the Old Bazaar of Tehran.
 His portrait is in the Museum of Fine Arts in Sadabad Palace.
 It is said that Lotf Ali Khan was uniquely handsome and tremendously skillful with the sword.

 Today one of the main avenues in Shiraz bears Lotf Ali Khan Zand's name.
 In Shiraz and other cities, streets bear the name of the Zand patriarch Karim Khan.
-They are the only former rulers of Persia whose names have been preserved in this way in the post-revolutionary period.
-This is largely due to the fact that Karim Khan Zand never claimed the title of king or shah, but chose simply to declare himself the advocate or regent of the people.
+Given that Karim Khan Zand never claimed the title of king or shah, but chose simply to declare himself the advocate or regent of the people, Lotf Ali Khan Zand is the only former Shah to be honored in this way in the post-revolutionary period.